HenryZhang-ZHY/funkey/README.md

 # funkey

-An interpretor writen in TypeScript.
+An interpreter written in TypeScript.